FORM 8621 · FIRST-YEAR PFIC ELECTION · NEW U.S. RESIDENT

-First-Year Form 8621 & PFIC Election Strategy for New U.S. Tax Residents
+First-Year PFIC & Form 8621 Guide for New U.S. Residents

 Historical PFIC Baggage: When a new U.S. resident enters the tax system with pre-existing PFIC holdings, the choice of first-year election is critical for determining their long-term tax liability.